austin-hoover/blog_old/_pages/about.md

 I'm currently completing a PhD in physics from the [University of Tennessee, Knoxille](http://physics.utk.edu), studying high-intensity proton beam dynamics as part of the Accelerator Physics group at the [Spallation Neutron Source](https://neutrons.ornl.gov/sns) (SNS).
 I previously obtained a BS in physics from [Wheaton College](https://www.wheaton.edu).

-Outside of physics, I've recently enjoyed learning about machine learning through courses in the UTK computer science department, and now through self-study.
-My current main non-STEM interest is philosophy, particularly philosophy of religion.
+Outside of physics, I enjoy learning about machine learning (I think I'm required to say that given its current popularity).
+My main non-STEM interest is currently philosophy, particularly philosophy of religion.
 In my spare time, I sometimes exercise, play chess (badly), or play piano (badly).

 This blog is a space for me to organize my thoughts in writing; I've found this to be a useful exercise when exploring new topics or improving my understanding of familiar topics.
 All my posts are categorized [here](https://austin-hoover.github.io/blog/categories/).